staslebedenko/AzureForPythonDevelopers/README.md

 STEP 2.
 -------------
+Initialize git repository for your folder and add .gitignore for python (you can use ignore file from my repo) IMPORTANT!
+Root folder is the folder with manage.py file.

+	git init
+	git add
+	git add .gitignore
+	git commit

-We need to slightly update our repo  with following code.
+Then We need to slightly update our repo  with following code.

 1. Add requirements.txt with following text
 We need white noise for static files handling.